Board of Directors - US

 Vice-President

 Kerri Gilbert has been vital to EdPowerment since its start.
-A special education teacher and learning behavioral specialist with an MA in Curriculum and Instruction, Kerri led Connects Autism Tanzania’s (CAT's) groundbreaking advocacy, while coaching KIWOCE’s staff in active and differential teaching strategies.
+A special education teacher and learning behavioral specialist with an MA in Curriculum and Instruction, Kerri led Connects Autism Tanzania’s (CAT's) groundbreaking advocacy, while coaching the staff of the former KIWOCE Open School in active and differential teaching strategies.
 In 2014-2015 she oversaw the installation of Internet and agricultural projects at Kilimahewa funded by a Rotary Global Grant that she secured.
-After leading another education-based project in Tanzania, she has resumed her career in the U.S. as an Instructional Coach in Illinois.
+An Instructional and Curriculum Coach in Illinois, Kerri still visits our programs regularly.

 Secretary

 Jillian Swinford, who holds a Master's in Art Education, combines her creative skills with a global approach to learning every day in her classroom at Pulaski International School in Chicago.
-For many years she brought her skills and creativity to KIWOCE each June for their annual Enrichment Camp.
-Having spent a year’s leave of absence in 2011-12 to work with our programs in Moshi, Jillian is a knowledgeable and steady guide for EdPowerment.
+Jillian spent the 2011-12 year building our programs in Moshi and shared her skills and creativity each June at KIWOCE's annual Enrichment Camp.
+She is a knowledgeable and steady guide for EdPowerment's ongoing projects.

 Stacey Lauren

 An executive skills coach in New York City with a Master’s in Education from Columbia University and an MBA from Harvard, Stacey works on organizational and learning strategies with our sponsored students and staff.
-In recent years Stacey has visited our students at universities in Dar es Salaam to better understand their challenges, encourage them and share strategic guidance.
-When in the States, Stacey stays in contact with students to offer her support and coaching.
+Stacey has visited our students at universities in Dar es Salaam to better understand their challenges and share strategic guidance.
+When in the States, Stacey stays in contact with students to offer support and coaching.

 Cocoa McGovern